CCExtractor/website/content/public/general/whatsccextractor.md

 CCExtractor is GPLv2 so if you take parts or all of the source code your code must also be GPLv2.

-#### What\'s the point of generating separate files for subtitles, if they are already in the source file?
+#### What's the point of generating separate files for subtitles, if they are already in the source file?

 There are several reasons to have subtitles separated from the video file, including: